ElenaShadskaja/tutorials-1/tutorials/tags-test/tags.md

 **20 Min**.

-1. To be on the safe side go ahead and stop your `iotmms` Java application.
+1. New tag To be on the safe side go ahead and stop your `iotmms` Java application.

 2. From within the cockpit now choose Databases & Schemas and create a new SAP HANA XS Shared instance.